Table of Contents

 Having spent about half of my life in the Philippines, I must acknowledge that the stories, realizations, and experiences from that period can't truly be captured on this site.
 Nevertheless, the underlying theme persists—the lessons learned and memories from my upbringing continue to serve as a guiding influence, acting as a prevalent consultant and integral factor in shaping the way I approach life.

-What motivated our move from the Philippines to the United States was, essentially, that my mother had been working even before me being born, to come to the United States.
+What motivated our move from the Philippines to the United States was, essentially, that my mother had been working even before I was born, and came to the United States.
 It was her mother's dream, my grandmother, for our family to pursue the American Dream and establish a life in the U.S. It was no wonder why she was taking so many trips to the embassy or immigration offices up north during the earlier years of my life, as she had been working and trying, again and again, to be accepted for some kind of visa and/or permanent citizenship in the United States.
 It all came to fruition in 2013 when we finally got accepted, and I thank God often for the grace that brought us here.

 How immigration has impacted my identity and worldview revolves around my capacity for resilience, curiosity, and appreciation.
 I've always found myself more adventurous and curious than most people about my surroundings back in the Philippines, but those instincts were more or less driven by my identity as an only child rather than an immigrant.
 Upon immigrating to the United States, going off of my emerging appreciation for those who were different and more unique than I was, I found myself gauging my curiosity and appreciation more along the lines of my identity as an immigrant, more so than an only child.
 The fact that living around a monocultural community for the majority of my life was all I knew, and then being tossed into this diverse, developed, and totally different world after immigrating just invoked a curiosity in me that made me want to explore what else was out there and having appreciation be the driving force when interacting with people of different backgrounds, faiths, races, etc. Ever since I honed my curiosity and appreciation for such things in this way, it ultimately contributed to my growing capacity for resilience and change.
 Embracing change, whether personal growth or navigating different environments, has become second nature.
 Thus, all ventures I have along these lines, with these capacities, have given me deep admiration for the life and world we live in, and great understanding for anyone and everyone who comes my way.